-Mitigating Cybersecurity Risk in Telehealth Smart Home Integration
+Mitigating Cybersecurity and Privacy Risks in Telehealth Smart Home Integration

 Consumers now use smart home devices as an interface into the telehealth ecosystem.
 Smart home devices offer enhanced, multi-sensory user experiences that allow individuals to converse with technology naturally.
 While the user experience may be improved, practitioners may find challenges associated with deploying mitigating controls that limit cybersecurity and privacy risk given that devices may use proprietary or purpose-built operating systems that do not allow engineers to add protective software.